4 Billion Years On

 Looking ahead

-The strong forecast for an El Niño event to develop and strengthen in the coming months suggests that Malaysia can expect continued warmer and drier conditions, potentially exacerbating the current drought and increasing the risk of haze and impacts on food security.
+The strong forecast for an El Niño event in the coming months suggests that Malaysia should anticipate a continuation of warmer temperatures and potentially drier conditions, increasing the risk of drought and related impacts.

 Generated by Gemini from climate data and web sources